 The Composition of Solar Panels

-To understand solar panel recycling, it’s essential first to understand what solar panels are made of.
+To understand the challenges of solar panel recycling, it’s essential first to understand what solar panels are made of.
 Most commercial solar panels consist of the following primary materials:

 These components are relatively straightforward to recycle, particularly the glass and metals, which constitute around 80% of a solar panel’s weight.
 However, the challenge lies in efficiently separating and processing these materials.